microsoft/botframework-cli/packages/orchestrator/README.md

       in metric calculation.
   4)  Confusion matrix formulation – again, this BF evaluation package provides consistent formulation logic in intepreting the 4 confusion matrix cells.
-      For example, entity evaluation does not have TN.
+      For example, entity evaluation does not have TN as the combinations of entity offset and length not in the ground-truth or predicted set can be limitless.
   5)  Label interpretation – again, consistent is key and this "assess" command does not silently ignore some test results for whatever reasons.
-Every test instance should contribute to metric calculation unless they are spurious – due to processing mistakes by whoever prepared it.
+Every test instance should contribute to metric calculation unless they are spurious (test intent/entity name not in the training set) – due to processing mistakes by whoever prepared it.
   6)  Label processing – this BF-Orchestrator package pre-processes labels and treats an utterance’s empty, None, and never-seen-before labels as UNKNOWN.
 Since BF-Orchestrator allows multi-label intents for utterances, UNKNOWN is stripped if it con-exists with known labels